SichangHe/fmtt/README.md

 # ForMaT Text

-A diff-friendly text formatter that tries to break lines on sensible punctuations and words to fit into a line width.
+A diff-friendly text formatter that breaks lines on sensible punctuations and words to fit a line width.

 This is more useful to use with Git than `fmt` because the formatting is more consistent, resulting in smaller diffs.